SYM-ILDL: Incomplete $LDL^{T}$ Factorization of Symmetric Indefinite and Skew-Symmetric Matrices: Numerical experiments

 \subsubsection{Comparisons with {\tt HSL\_MI30}}

-In Table~\ref{tab:scott} we compare our code to the code of \citeN{SCOTT}, implemented in the package {\tt HSL\_MI30}.
-This comparison was already done in \citeN{SCOTT}, with an older version of SYM-ILDL.
+In Table~\ref{tab:scott} we compare our code to the code of \cite{SCOTT}, implemented in the package {\tt HSL\_MI30}.
+This comparison was already done in \cite{SCOTT}, with an older version of SYM-ILDL.
 However, with recent improvements, we see that SYM-ILDL generally takes 2-6 times fewer iterations than {\tt HSL\_MI30}.
 The matrices we compare with are a subset of the matrices used in the original comparison.
 In particular, these matrices were ones for which SYM-ILDL performed the most poorly in the original comparison.
+The matrices were obtained from the University of Florida matrix collection \cite{DavisYifan2011}.

 The parameters used here are almost the same as in the original comparison.
 For {\tt HSL\_MI30}, we used the built-in {\sc MATLAB} interface, set {\tt lsize} and {\tt rsize} to 30, $\alpha(1:2)$ both to 0.1, the drop tolerances $\tau_1$ and $\tau_2$ to $10^{-3}$ and $10^{-4}$, and used the built-in {\tt MC77} equilibration (which performed the best out of all possible equilibration options, including MC64).
 We also tried all possible reordering options for {\tt HSL\_MI30} and found that the natural ordering performed the best.
-For SYM-ILDL, we used a {\tt fill\_factor} of 12.0, {\tt drop\_tol} of 0.003, and AMD to reorder the matrix, as in the original comparison.
-The only difference between the original comparison and this one is that rook pivoting and MC64 equilibration are used as opposed to Bunch-Kaufman pivoting and Bunch equilibration.
+For SYM-ILDL, we used a {\tt fill\_factor} of 12.0, {\tt drop\_tol} of 0.003, as in the original comparison.
+The only difference between the original comparison and this one is that rook pivoting is used for stability and MC80 is used for equilibration and reordering.
+We have also performed additional tests using MC64 for equilibration and AMD for reordering and have found comparable number of iterations with higher fill.
+All tests can be found in the appendix.

 We note that although we set the {\tt fill\_factor} to be 12.0 in all comparisons with {\tt HSL\_MI30}, SYM-ILDL can have similar performance with a much smaller {\tt fill\_factor}.